lokeshnarayanan/Risk-assessment/README.md

-# EX - 5 Asset-Oriented Risk Assessment Of Storage Assets In AWS And Azure
+# EX - 5 Asset-Oriented Risk Assessment Of Storage Assets In AWS And Azure.

 ## Aim
 To perform an asset-oriented risk assessment of cloud storage assets including: